Skip to main content

 As shown on the screenshot above, a filter can be an arbitrary combination of ANDs, ORs that on their turn can be nested or inverted with a NOT.

-There's an important distinction here between Dynamic or Static.
+There's a distinction here between dynamic or static filter parts.

 Static is the easiest to explain: when used, this sets a hard-coded value.
-For example, the query could always be filtering on a specific process definition, as shown in the screenshot.
+For example, the query could always be filtering on a specific process definition.
 This means that at runtime, no values are expected from the user to execute this particular part of the query.

 Query Result